Only Lonely Sometimes

 Only Lonely Sometimes is the twenty-first studio album by American country music singer-songwriter Tammy Wynette.
 It was released on June 9, 1980, by Epic Records.

-Commercial performance
+Chart performance

 The album peaked at No. 37 on the Billboard Country Albums chart.
 The album's first single, "He Was There (When I Needed You)", peaked at No. 17 on the Billboard Country Singles chart, and the album's second single, "Starting Over", also peaked at No. 17.

 Track listing

 Personnel

 Adapted from the album liner notes.